Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 TESTING: Logout and try to login again as biocbuild.
 Then logout and login again as before (sudoer account).

+NOTE: Rather than using `sudo su -` to access the biocbuild account, it's strongly recommended that you always use the following method to access the biocbuild account, where `username` is replaced by your username and `nebbiolo2` is replaced by its address:

+    ssh -A -J username@ada.dfci.harvard.edu biocbuild@nebbiolo2

+Otherwise, you may have issues when attempting subsequent configurations.

 ### 1.7 Run Xvfb as a service